heng2j/multigrid/HW2.md

 ---
-## Extra Credit: Exploring Different RLLib Algorithms
+## Extra Challenge #2: Exploring Different RLLib Algorithms
 Are you interested in challenging yourself further?
 See if you can solve the same scenario using alternative [Deep RL Algorithms](https://docs.ray.io/en/latest/rllib/rllib-algorithms.html#available-algorithms-overview) provided by RLLib.

 To experiment with different algorithms, adjust the `--algo` flag to specify an alternate RLlib-registered algorithm.